getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 subtle differences will exist to better support the platform.

 {:.config-key}
+### dsn

+The _DSN_ tells the SDK where to send the events to.
+This option is always required and different SDKs might pick this up from an environment variable (`SENTRY_DSN`) or in the case if you are using the CDN version or the Browser SDK, it's already configured for you.

+{:.config-key}
 ### debug

 Turns debug mode on or off.
-If debug is enabled SKD will attempt to print out useful debugging information if something goes wrong with sending the event.
+If debug is enabled SDK will attempt to print out useful debugging information if something goes wrong with sending the event.
 The default is always `false` and it's generally not recommended to turn it on in production but doing so will not cause any safety concerns.